nitinsasi/jekyll-now/_posts/2018-08-02-Legaladvisoropening.md

 Nominations are invited for the Posts of Deputy Legal Advisor on deputation (ISTC)/absorption basis in NIA.
-Details of Posts and vacancies are as under :-
+Details of Posts and vacancies are as under -

 No of Post 03

 Post with pay scale
 Deputy Legal Advisor

+Pay Scale-
-Pay Scale-Pay Matrix Level -12
-(Rs.
-78,800/- to 2,09,200/-)
-(PB-3 with GP 7600/- pre-revised)
+Pay Matrix Level -12 (Rs.
+78,800/- to 2,09,200/-) (PB-3 with GP 7600/- pre-revised)

  Proposed place of posting depending on vacancy
  Delhi, Guwahati, Kolkata & Mumbai.

 The eligibility criteria (educational qualification, experience, etc.) are furnished in the Annexure-I (available at NIA website www.nia.gov.in/recruitmentnotice.htm).
 The candidates who apply for the post will not be allowed to withdraw their candidature subsequently